DataStax-Examples/astra-nodejs-starter/README.md

 * [Signup for DataStax Astra](https://dtsx.io/2YmhZJ6), or login to your already existing account.
 * [Create an Astra DB Database](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-astra-db) if you don't already have one.
 <!--- ENDEXCLUDE --->
-* [Create an Astra DB Keyspace](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-astra-db-keyspace) called `sag_nuxtjs_fullstack` in your database.
+* [Create an Astra DB Keyspace](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-astra-db-keyspace) called `sag_nodejs_starter` in your database.
 * [Generate an Application Token](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#create-an-application-token) with the role of `Database Administrator` for the Organization that your Astra DB is in.
 * Click the 'Open in Gitpod' link: [![Open in IDE](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DataStax-Examples/astra-nodejs-starter)
 * Once the app is finished launching in the Gitpod IDE, copy the `env.example` file to a file named `.env` and fill the required values in from your Application Token and [Astra DB connection settings](https://github.com/DataStax-Examples/sample-app-template/blob/master/GETTING_STARTED.md#get-your-astra-db-connection-settings).